North America

 FAQ

 France’s e-reporting requirements are established alongside the new e-invoicing mandate, with the reporting frequency based on the taxpayers’ applicable VAT regime.
-The e-reporting requirement will complement the e-invoicing mandate by facilitating the transmission of data on B2C transactions or supplied to foreign entities.
+The e-reporting requirement will complement the e-invoicing mandate by facilitating the transmission of data on B2C and cross-border B2B transactions.

-In France, an electronic invoice is defined as an invoices which is issued and transmitted in paperless form, following a structured format.
+In France, an electronic invoice is defined as an invoice which is issued and transmitted in paperless form, following a structured format.

 France’s e-invoicing requirements come into effect during 2026-2027, depending on business size.
-However, from September 2026, all companies must be able to receive e-invoices.
+However, from September 2026, all companies must be able to receive e-invoices through an accredited service provider (a PA).

 • E-reporting: €250 per transmission, capped at €45,000 per year